Chart Color Schemes

 Flinders Park has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely to affect the area.
-Notable ones include Gleneagles Reserve Stormwater Management & Reserve Upgrade, TPW20-0238 Glengarry Street, Woodville South Water Main, Findon High School Upgrade, and Findon Sports Complex Redevelopment.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects likely influencing the region.
+Notable initiatives include Gleneagles Reserve Stormwater Management & Reserve Upgrade, TPW20-0238 Glengarry Street, Woodville South Water Main upgrade, Findon High School improvement project, and Findon Sports Complex redevelopment.
+The following list outlines those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.